 - Hiking poles – in case you are going for a longer hike such as Landmannalaugar

 - Torch/flashlight – essential for those who want to visit caves and ice caves

 - Guidebook – even if I have not used paper books for some time now, for those who are used to them, I can recommend Lonely Planet.
 It has the easiest layout in my opinion, and the Iceland book is updated quite often

 - Packing cubes – very helpful with packing all the clothes nicely.
 It is seriously my lifesaver in keeping things organized!

 - Vacuum Packing Bags – these are a relatively new thing on the market, but they have amazing reviews.
 I think these bags can save a looot of space in your luggage!

-- Waterproof backpack – for your electronics
+- Waterproof backpack – your backpack for Iceland must be waterproof for your electronics

 Iceland Winter-Specific Packing List